All systems OKView Status

 3. Twitch displays its standard authorization screen listing the permissions streamion.bot is requesting.

 4. Click Authorize.
-You are redirected back to streamion.bot, and on your first sign-in a workspace is created for you automatically.
+You are redirected back to streamion.bot.

 Permissions streamion.bot requests